blacklanternsecurity/bbot/docs/dev/index.md

 from bbot.modules.output.discord import Discord

-# make list of BBOT modules
+# make list of BBOT modules to enable for the scan
 bbot_modules = ["excavate", "speculate", "aggregate"]
 for module_name, preloaded in module_loader.preloaded().items():
     flags = preloaded["flags"]